WarriorWool Anorak Donation for Active Military

 If you are Active Duty Military and interested in our Anorak for your own kit, please phone us so we can figure size/color/Fabric weight.
 Also, please get in touch if you can help us grow this program!

 For complete information and functional specs on the Anorak, or if you wish to make a "normal" purchase of an Anorak, please visit the main Anorak page.
-(US Military Veterans and those currently serving receive a 5% "thank you" credit on all WeatherWool.)
+(US Military Veterans and those currently serving receive a 5% "thank you" credit on all WeatherWool regardless of the reason for buying.)

 Thank you for considering this donation.